bresilla/Project_1_RoboND/README.md

 1. Based on pixels of grid picture that was given, we marked the exact pixels for source and destination
 2. I used openCV warp function to make an image from camera-point-of-view to bird-eye-point-of-veie
 3. Color thresholding of terrain, obsicles and rocks
-4. Mapping to real world cordinates
+4. Mapping to real world coordinates
-5. Then finding the angle where most of navigable terrain was (so we steer that way) and the distance
+5. **Then finding the angle where most of navigable terrain was (so we steer that way) and the distance**
-6. Ploting the results
+6. Plotting the results in the window

 ## 3. Autonomous Navigation and Mapping